sharkdp/bat/README.md

 ### Adding new syntaxes / language definitions

-To add new syntaxes to your current `bat` installation, the following steps can be performed.
+Should you find a particular syntax is not available within `bat`, you can follow these instructions to easily add new syntaxes to your current `bat` installation.

-`bat` uses the excellent [`syntect`](https://github.com/trishume/syntect/) library for syntax highlighting. `syntect` can read any [Sublime Text `.sublime-syntax` file](https://www.sublimetext.com/docs/3/syntax.html) and theme.
-To add new syntax definitions, do the following.
+By default, `bat` uses the excellent [`syntect`](https://github.com/trishume/syntect/) library for syntax highlighting. `syntect` can read any [Sublime Text `.sublime-syntax` file](https://www.sublimetext.com/docs/3/syntax.html) and theme.

 1. Create a folder with syntax definition files: